AndreaPinna/BCschool2022/README.md

 Metamask could ask you to connect one or more addresses and you will have to accept the connection.

-Open the browser console to read the logs and the errors.
+Open the browser console (ctrl+shift+i) to read the logs and the errors, and to run custom commands.